TeamMoegMC/TheWinterRescue/README.md

 - This is a Minecraft 1.16.5 Survival, Technology, and Adventure Modpack created by TeamMoeg

-- This Modpack is licensed under GPLv3.
+- This Modpack is licensed under [The Winter Rescue License](https://github.com/TeamMoegMC/The-Winter-Rescue/blob/master/LICENSE.txt).

 ## Download Latest